nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/collections?polygon[]=10,10,30,10,30,20,10,20,10,10&polygon[]=11,11,31,11,31,21,11,21,11,11&options[polygon][or]=true"

-Note: if you use "polygon" for multiple polygon search, it won't work because only the last polyon parameter will take effect.
+Note: if you use "polygon" for multiple polygon search, it won't work because only the last polygon parameter will take effect.

 ##### <a name="c-bounding-box"></a> Bounding Box